 Another thing about her stories that I really enjoy is that the characters pop up over the course of the story.
 You’ll go for a bit without seeing a character and then they’ll make an appearance again.
 In a way, it’s almost like running into an old friend.

-Many of the characters in Dorohedoro don't have a family, so they created one of their own.
-You have The En Family, Caiman and Nikaido's group, The Cross-Eyes, the crew at Restaurant Tanba; Even the Devils feel like a family albeit an extremely dysfunctional one.
-The individual characters, and how they develop, is a big reason as to why Dorohedoro is so amazing, but it's how they interact and their dynamics with one another that make it such a joy to read.
-Each time you meet one of these new groups, you'll feel like you are at home with them.
+Many of the characters in Dorohedoro don’t have a family, so they created one of their own.
+You have The En Family, Caiman and Nikaido’s group, The Cross-Eyes, the crew at Restaurant Tanba; Even the Devils feel like a family albeit an extremely dysfunctional one.
+The individual characters, and how they develop, are a big reason why Dorohedoro is so amazing, but it’s how they interact and their dynamics with one another that makes it such a joy to read.
+Each time you meet one of these new groups, you’ll feel like you are at home with them.

 The characters all have interesting backstories too, so you get a look into what made them who they are and what motivates them.
 While you get to know some characters pretty early on, you learn more about others over the course of the series.
-Obviously with Caiman knowing nothing about his life before the Hole, you come to know him more and more over the course of the chapters.
-He's that happy-go-lucky guy that everyone loves, and even though you know not all that much about him, you still connect with him from the get go.
+Obviously, with Caiman knowing nothing about his life before the Hole, you come to know him more and more over the course of the chapters.
+He’s that happy-go-lucky guy that everyone loves, and even though you do not know all that much about him, you still connect with him from the get-go.